rcrowther/django-tml/README.md

 Have a look at the uUML file for full details (of a somewhat reduced implementation).
 Or paste the following sentence into a textield rendered by a UML template tag,

-    So ''this' will generate curly quotes, as ""this" will generate curly double quotes, '---' makes an em-dash, '(c)' makes copyright, and this '110:mo' will record your temperature as running at 110 degrees.
+    So ''this' will generate curly quotes, as ""this" will generate curly double quotes, ''---' makes an em-dash, ''(c)' makes copyright, and this ''110:mo' will display your temperature as running at 110 degrees.